envicutor/drafts/flow.rst

         - Assume that the CacheBuilder that was working on it is dead
         - Reset the lease of the Dependencies object in the BuildStore
-        - Send a message to the BuildStore with the Dependencies object id to cause a CacheBuilder to install the dependencies
+        - Enqueue the Dependencies object id in the BuildStore

 Getting the submission status flow
 **********************************